-- 1) An attorney-at-law. - 2) A physician, a veterinarian, a surgeon, an osteopath, a chiropractor, a chiropodist, a dentist, an ophthalmologist, an optician, an optometrist, or another person who practices a professional art of healing. - G.S.
+- a) An attorney-at-law. - b) (Applicable to taxable years beginning before July 1, 2018) A physician, a veterinarian, a surgeon, an osteopath, a chiropractor, a chiropodist, a dentist, an ophthalmologist, an optician, an optometrist, or another person who practices a professional art of healing.

+(Applicable to taxable years beginning on or after July 1, 2018) A physician, a veterinarian, a surgeon, an osteopath, a chiropractor, a chiropodist, a dentist, an ophthalmologist, an optician, an optometrist, a massage and bodywork therapist, or another person who practices a professional art of healing.

+Other Provisions Relating to the Professional Art of Healing:

+- G.S.
 90-236 states that "fitting glasses on the face" constitutes practicing as a dispensing optician.
 Therefore, dispensing opticians fitting frames to customers' faces, and making adjustments thereto, are subject to optician's privilege license tax.
-(17 NCAC 04B.0609)

-A physical therapist who independently applies physical therapy for a reward is practicing the art of healing and is therefore subject to privilege license.
-(17 NCAC 04B.0610)

-A psychologist who engages in the art of healing for a fee or reward is subject to privilege license.
+(17 NCAC 04B.0609) - A physical therapist who independently applies physical therapy for a reward is practicing the art of healing and is therefore subject to privilege license.
+(17 NCAC 04B.0610) - A physical therapist who works only under the orders and direction of registered physicians and does not attempt to diagnose and independently apply physical therapy is not subject to privilege license under G.S.
+105-41.
+(17 NCAC 04B.0610) - A psychologist who engages in the art of healing for a fee or reward is subject to privilege license.
 The psychologist license is not levied on the practice of psychology, as such, but on persons engaged in the art of healing which does include psychologists if they engage in such activity.
 (17 NCAC 04B.0614)